odyssey-modding/marshmallow/Readme.md

 Dependencies: [CMake](https://cmake.org/)(>=v3.21) and [Ninja](https://ninja-build.org/).
 Both should be available from your package manager, be it `winget`, `apt`, `pacman` or anything else.

 To configure the CMake project, run this command.
-See [defintions](#CMake definition args) for flags to add on.
+See [definitions](#CMake definition args) for flags to add on.
 ```shell
 cmake -S . -B build -G Ninja --toolchain=cmake/toolchain.cmake
 ```